nathansam/tofameta/README.md

 ## Introduction

-R scripts/ data for Lucaciu's et al. pooled analysis of tofacitinib efficacy & safety.
+R scripts/ data for Lucaciu & Constantine-Cooke et al. pooled analysis of tofacitinib efficacy & safety.
 The scripts have been written by Nathan Constantine-Cooke https://github.com/nathansam and are licensed under the MIT license.

+### R scripts

+R scripts can be found in the `R/` directory.

 `analysis.R` is the primary R script for performing the analysis.